RawArkanis/static_blog/content/articles/01-14/st3-sync.rst

 	echo Done!

-Remeber to edit both two path variables accordingly with your system path.
+Remember to edit both two path variables accordingly with your system path.

 This script will remove ``Installed Packages`` and ``Packages`` from SB3 folder and create symbolic links to the folders from Dropbox.